 - 3.1 The City Council has a number of licensing, regulatory and registration powers and duties and the exercise of these powers and duties is delegated to the Licensing and Public Protection Committee.
-The granting and issuing of specific licences, permits and registrations is delegated to the Director of Regulation and Enforcement on the understanding that any applications giving rise to concern or difficulty may be referred to the Licensing and Public Protection Committees for determination where appropriate. - 3.2 As detailed in the Constitution, formulation of a strategic policy sits with the Executive, unless otherwise specified in legislation.
-In the case of Licensing and registration, this falls within the remit of the Leader of the Council. - 3.3 The Licensing and Public Protection Committee is responsible for all other aspects of the licensing and registration function, save for Scrap Metal (See Section 5 below) and as such will have the opportunity to influence any proposed new policies or changes to existing policies. - 3.4 The Licensing Service is responsible for the administration of grants, renewals and transfers as appropriate of hackney carriage and private hire vehicles, drivers and operators licences and for issuing licences under the Licensing Act 2003 and Gambling Act 2005, sex establishment and animal welfare legislation, and issuing permits for charitable collections and massage and special treatments etc. as well as the associated variations, amendments and transfers, which are carried out under policies delegated by your Committee. - 3.5 The Markets Service is responsible for Street Trading matters.
-Existing arrangements are currently under review and will be the subject of a further report to be presented to your Committee in due course.
+The granting and issuing of specific licences, permits and registrations is delegated to the Interim Assistant Director of Regulation and Enforcement on the understanding that any applications giving rise to concern or difficulty may be referred to the Licensing and Public Protection Committee or its sub-committees for determination where appropriate. - 3.2 As detailed in the Constitution, formulation of a strategic policy sits with the Executive, unless otherwise specified in legislation.
+In the case of Licensing and registration, this falls within the remit of the Leader of the Council. - 3.3 The Licensing and Public Protection Committee is responsible for all other aspects of the licensing and registration function, save for Scrap Metal (See Section 5 below) and as such will have the opportunity to influence any proposed new policies or changes to existing policies. - 3.4 The Licensing Service is responsible for the administration of grants, renewals and transfers as appropriate of hackney carriage and private hire vehicles, drivers and operators licences and for issuing licences under the Licensing Act 2003 and Gambling Act 2005, sex establishment and animal welfare legislation, and issuing permits for charitable collections and massage and special treatments etc. as well as the associated variations, amendments and transfers, which are carried out under policies delegated by your Committee. - 3.5 Street Trading matters are now within the remit of your Committee.
+The new policy was agreed and, as has been previously reported, the judicial review opposing its implementation was unsuccessful. - 3.6 The hackney carriage and private hire policies, and the Statement of Licensing Policy will be undergoing significant review projects this year.
+Members will be kept apprised of the progress.